ngjsjordan/tp/docs/DeveloperGuide.md

       Expected: First person in the list is not edited.
 An error message is shown indicating that at least one field must be provided.

    6. Test case: `edit` <br>
-      Expected: No person in the list is not edited.
+      Expected: No person in the list is edited.
 An error message is shown indicating that the command format is invalid.

 ### Adding an appointment